What Does It Mean to Be Nearsighted? 4 Myopia Symptoms to Know

 Myopia Symptoms

-Children may not be able to express their symptoms verbally.
+Children may not be able to express their Myopia symptoms verbally.
 Rubbing the eyes, blinking frequently, squinting, or sitting too close to the television are all red flags.

 Myopia Cure